debasishbsws/docker-in-practice/docker-in-practice-2.md

 **Note** that we are only copying the `package.json` file rather than copying the entire working directory.
 This allows us to take advantage of cached Docker layers.
 For a good explanation, check [this](https://docs.docker.com/build/cache/).

-Our application will listen to port `3000`, and we need to `EXPOSE` that port to have it mapped by the Docker daemon:
+Our application will listen to the port `3000`, and we need to `EXPOSE` that port to have it mapped by the Docker daemon:

 ```plaintext
 EXPOSE 3000